ConnerSanders/CapstoneStarterRepo/Documentation/Signoffs/Power_System.md

 Pulse Inverter

-The pulse inverter will be powered by 12 VDC and will have a power draw of
+The pulse inverter will be powered by 12 VDC and will have an average power draw of X W. This means the average current draw is
 ~~~math
 I_{Pulse Inverter} = P/V = (XW)/(12V) = XA
 ~~~

 Water Flow Valve

 The water flow valve will be powered by 12 VDC and will have a power draw of 18 W. This means the current draw is
 ~~~math
 I_{Water Flow Valve} = P/V = (18W)/(12V) = 1.5A
 ~~~

 Water Level Sensor

 The water level sensor will be powered by 12 VDC and will have a power draw of 60 mW.
 This means the current draw is
 ~~~math
 I_{Pulse Inverter} = P/V = (60mW)/(12V) = 5mA
 ~~~

 Pressure Sensor

 The pressure sensor will be powered by 12 VDC and will have a power draw of 96 W. This means the current draw is
 ~~~math
 I_{Pulse Inverter} = P/V = (96W)/(12V) = 8A
 ~~~

 Temperature Sensor

 The temperature sensor will be powered by 5 VDC and will have a power draw of 50 mW.
 This means the current draw is
 ~~~math
 I_{Pulse Inverter} = P/V = (50mW)/(5V) = 10mA
 ~~~

 UV Sensor

 The water level sensor will be powered by 12 VDC and will have a power draw of 680 nW.
 This means the current draw is
 ~~~math
 I_{Pulse Inverter} = P/V = (680nW)/(12V) = 136nA